The Depo Provera Lawsuit is an ACTIVE Lawsuit

 These findings have sparked a wave of lawsuits across the country, as women who have been diagnosed with meningiomas after using Depo-Provera are now seeking compensation for the harm they’ve suffered.
 As more evidence emerges, the number of claims against the drug’s manufacturer, Pfizer, is expected to increase.

 This page will provide the latest news on Depo-Provera lawsuits, explore the legal basis for these claims, and outline what potential plaintiffs can expect regarding compensation and the legal process.
-If you or a loved one has been affected by Depo-Provera, stay informed about your legal options and the ongoing litigation.
+If you or a loved one has been injured by Depo-Provera, stay informed about your legal options and the ongoing litigation.

 Depo-Provera Legal Updates and News